MihirRajChowdhury/MihirRajChowdhury/README.md

 - 🎓 **Education**: Currently in my 8th semester, pursuing my degree while honing my software development skills.
 - 💼 **Work Experience**: SDE Intern, where I work on real-world web development projects.
 - 🌟 **Primary Stack**: MERN (MongoDB, Express.js, React, Node.js).
-- 🌱 **Learning Focus**: Advanced React, TypeScript, Next.js patterns, GraphQL, state management, backend optimization, serverless architecture, and microservices.
+- 🌱 **Learning Focus**: Advanced React, TypeScript, Next.js patterns, state management, backend optimization, serverless architecture, and microservices.
 - 📚 **Interests**: Passionate about self-improvement and inspired by books like *Who Will Cry When You Die?* and *The Power of Now*.
 - ✍️ **Content Creation**: Writing articles on Medium and building the 'learners' community on Reddit.